-The EU region is also putting a lot of pressure on the preservatives that are allowed in personal care formulations.
+The EU region is also putting a lot of pressure on preservatives allowed in personal care formulations.
 Only a few of the listed 59 actives are not under pressure or being reviewed at the moment.

-Thus, PC formulators are seeking alternative methods of protection away from traditional preservatives.
+Thus, personal care formulators are seeking alternative methods of protection away from traditional preservatives.
 A new formulation approach is to use boosting ingredients and multifunctional materials that provide a primary function while offering antimicrobial efficacy as a secondary benefit.
-However, such ingredients struggle to deliver the required level of preservation and increase the product cost significantly.
+However, such ingredients increase the product cost significantly and struggle to deliver the required level of preservation.

-Results show that the use of Glypure™ cosmetic grade glycolic acid allows you to decrease the level of preservatives or eliminate the need for preservation boosters in personal care and cosmetic products.
+Results show that the use of Glypure® cosmetic-grade glycolic acid allows you to decrease the level of preservatives or eliminate the need for preservation boosters in personal care and cosmetic products.

-Glypure™ or Glycolic is an organic acid commonly used as an active ingredient or additive in skin and hair care products.
-Glypure™ is among the most popular actives in antiaging, skin lightening, acne treatments, and skin peeling formulations.
+Glypure® or glycolic is an organic acid commonly used as an active ingredient or additive in skin and hair care products.
+Glypure® is among the most popular actives in formulations for anti-aging, skin lightening, acne treatments, and skin peeling.

 Organic acids have a long history of being used as food preservatives, making them more preferred and accepted by most consumers.
-They are also naturally occurring, have green chemistries, and are safer to use in skincare and cosmetic products.
-Thus, organic acids face minimal restrictions globally and are considered one of the safest alternatives to traditional preservatives.
+They are also naturally occurring acids, have green chemistries, and are safer to use in skincare and cosmetic products.
+Thus, organic acids face minimal restrictions globally and are considered one of the safest alternatives to inhibit bacterial growth compared to traditional preservatives.

-Glypure™ samples were tested by a third party and successfully met the passing criteria outlined in Chapter <51> of USP NF-2009.
-The testing was conducted at various concentrations and pH levels, outlined below are some of the testing results:
+Glypure® samples were tested by a third party and successfully met the passing criteria outlined in Chapter <51> of USP NF-2009.
+The testing was conducted at various concentrations and pH levels; outlined below are some of the testing results:

-Evaluate the preservative efficacy of Glypure™ in formulations at concentrations of 1–8% and pH 3.5–4.2.
+Evaluate the preservative efficacy of Glypure® in formulations at concentrations of 1–8% and pH 3.5–4.2.